 Below is a LocalBusiness schema that we use on our web design company’s footer:

-You can use schemas for a lot of different types of data like events, products, reviews and places.
+You can use schemas for a lot of different types of data like events, products, reviews, and places.
 You can view all schemas on the schema.org website.
-When you incorporate this data on your website applications will be able to consume it more easy.
+When you incorporate this data on your website applications will be able to consume it easier.
 Having LocalBusiness schema on every page of your website will also increase your local SEO rankings.

-There are a number of ways to get local links and citations but here’s a few:
+There are a number of ways to get local links and citations but here are a few: